 Native speakers of the language reside in South Africa, Namibia, Botswana and Zimbabwe.
 All these countries are found in the southern region in Africa.
 This modified form of Dutch is of the Indo-European family, Germanic group and West Germanic sub group.
 Though not particularly eclectic, it also drew influences from other settlers from Malaya, Indonesia, Madagascar and the western side of the African continent.
 However, the language is primarily Dutch.
 ‘Afrikaans’ in Dutch means ‘African’.
 Dutch speakers can therefore try their luck in translating Afrikaans.
 There are certain subtle differences however that need to be ironed out before one can attempt to translate Afrikaans.

 qualified Afrikaans translation expert acknowledges the existence of three distinct varieties of the language.
 These varieties are influenced by the region in which the language is spoken.
 The regions are Eastern Cape, Cape and Orange River.
 The Eastern Cape Afrikaans dialect also known as the Standard Afrikaans dialect became the predominant dialect.
 The other dialects are still in existence but are slowly fizzling out.
-Most Afrikaans translation is therefore done in relation to the Eastern Cape Afrikaans dialect.
+Most translation services are therefore done in relation to the Eastern Cape Afrikaans dialect.

 One major milestone in the establishment of the Afrikaans language in the southern Africa region was the translation of the entire Bible into Afrikaans.
 Prior to this, the Christian faithful had to rely on the Dutch version of the Bible in their worship.
 The Afrikaans translation of the Bible made the roots of the language grow deeper.
 Efforts to establish it as the official language of instruction in schools met violent resistance by the local people and ceased.
 Nevertheless, it has stood the test of time and is now one of the official languages of South Africa.
 Approximately 13 percent of the population speaks Afrikaans conversationally, i.e. a pool of speakers to immerse yourself in while working as a translator.